Will-0-wisP/AI-clipboard/README.md

 You can change the hotkeys from the manifest.json as per need.

+create your api key from openrouter and paste it in background.js

 AI used here is - DeepSeek "model": "deepseek/deepseek-r1-distill-llama-8b" API used using openrouter.